autoplot/documentation/javadoc/org/autoplot/wgetfs/WGetFileSystemFactory.md

-# org.autoplot.wgetfs.WGetFileSystemFactoryImplemented to relieve all the annoying http problems we see at LANL.
-If
+# org.autoplot.wgetfs.WGetFileSystemFactory

- the system is a Mac, then curl is used, otherwise wget is used.
+Implemented to relieve all the annoying http problems we see at LANL.
+If the system is a Mac, then curl is used, otherwise wget is used.
 Either way, if the system environment property AP_WGET, WGET, AP_CURL, CURL is set then the implied executable is used.

-WGetFileSystemFactory( )
+# WGetFileSystemFactory( )

 ***